How to Survive the Shroud and Increase Shroud Time

 How to Increase Your Shroud Time

-It is also important not to confuse Shroud Fatigue with Fell Curse.
-Fell Curse has an Alchemist cure path, while Shroud Fatigue is the Shroud-time penalty tied to certain Shroud spells.
-If your timer suddenly drops, check which debuff you actually have before deciding how to respond.
+Do not confuse Shroud Fatigue with Fell Curse.
+Fell Curse has a cleansing path through Alchemist-related cures, but Shroud Fatigue is the Shroud-time penalty tied to Shroud magic.
+If your timer suddenly drops, check the exact debuff name before spending consumables.

 That is why prevention matters more than recovery here.
-If a run already looks close, upgrade your Flame, add another Shroud-time skill, or bring a flask before you go in instead of trying to rescue a bad timer once you are already inside.
+If a route is already close, upgrade your Flame, add another Shroud-time skill, or bring a flask before you go in instead of trying to rescue a bad timer once you are already inside.

 Safe Run Pattern for New Players